Kernix13/Kernix13/README.md

 ## MY EDUCATION & EXPERIENCE

 - B.S.
 Operations Management, Drexel Univeristy 1992
-- 12+ years experience as an inventory/forecast planner/analyst
+- 12+ years experience as an Inventory & Forecast Planner/Analyst.
 - Worked in the manufacturing, distribution, and retail industries.
 The companies varied in size from 10M to 4B annual sales.
 - Started my pet services business in 2008.
 I have met and had over 200 clients and 8 employees.
 - Currently taking courses on Udemy and freeCodeCamp.